• Twitter

 Member Benefits for Academics and Researchers

-One of the most important reasons for belonging to the American Psychoanalytic Association is to become part of the voice that advocates for psychoanalysis across the country.
+One of the most important reasons for belonging to the American Psychoanalytic Association is to become part of the Community and the voice that advocates for psychoanalysis, psychoanalytic theory and values across the country.
 APsA membership helps you to:

 • Advocate for the highest standards of psychoanalytic treatment, education, and scientific inquiry.